| |

 -from “Man in the Long Black Coat”

-Midnight hours bring invitations sent from gypsies.
+Midnight hours carry invitations sent by gypsies.
 The names change.
 Years play wicked games around bonfires and dancing trails of smoke.
-The band of ghosts keeps strumming along in unison to their mysterious leader while the man in the long black coat refuses to reveal himself completely, choosing instead to reveal snippets through a bottomless chest of songs.
+The band of ghosts keeps strumming along in unison as their leader, the man in the long black coat, refuses to reveal himself completely, choosing instead to give away snippets of his identity through a bottomless chest of songs.

 In the darkness, you remain unsure.
-This may all be an allusion, channeled into your conscience by surly spirits hell bent on having their fun at your expense.
+This may all be an allusion, channeled into your subconscious by surly spirits hell bent on having their fun at your expense.
 You continue to listen for clues.
-Do you wish to enter the secret world?
-Or maybe the door that you seek is the one that you know will lead you back home at last.
+You try and enter their secret world.

 -G

 Note: In this book, Chronicles, Volume One, Bob Dylan provides a rare glimpse into his private world.
-One of the most fascinating sections of the autobiography captures the events that conspired to lead to the making of Oh Mercy, joining forces with a ghost from his past, Daniel Lanois.
+One of the most fascinating sections of the autobiography captures the events that conspired to lead to the making of Oh Mercy, when he joined forces in New Orleans with a ghost from his past, Daniel Lanois.

 |